 - How to create your application.

-- How to connect your devices to your application
+- How to connect your devices to your application.

-- How to manage your application.
+- How to integrate your application with other services.

-- How to connect your Azure IoT Edge runtime powered devices to your application.
+- How to administer your application.

 Create your IoT Central application